Phosphorus (horse): 1837: three-year-old season

 On 25 May Phosphorus started at odds of 40/1 in a field of seventeen runners for the Derby, with Rat-trap being made the 6/4 favourite.
 The 1837 race was the first to be started by flag and the last to be held on a Thursday: the Derby was almost always run on a Wednesday for the next 150 years.
 After a delay as the police cleared some of the 100,000 spectators from the course and several false starts, the race got under way with a colt named Pocket Hercules taking the lead, and Phosphorus racing in third.
 The pace was exceptionally fast and most of the runners were struggling well before the turn into the straight, by which point Phosphorus and the second favourite Caravan had moved up to dispute the lead.
 The two colts pulled clear of the rest of the runners and raced side-by-side throughout the closing stages in a "magnificent" contest.
 Inside the final furlong the outsider, under a strong ride from Edwards, gained the advantage and won by a margin variously reported as a head, a neck or half a length from Caravan, with the pair six lengths clear of the field.

 Phosphorus aggravated his injury in winning the Derby and was reported to be "dead lame" after the race.
 He did not run again that year and there were doubts that he could ever be returned to racing condition.

 1838: four-year-old season

 Phosphorus was kept in training as a four-year-old, but the death of Lord Berners on 28 March rendered all of his remaining race entries void under the rules of racing at the time.
 At Newmarket in April, the Derby winner was put up for auction and sold for 910 guineas.
 Later that year, Phosphorus was sold privately for 1,000 guineas to the Duke of Brunswick and exported to Germany.
 He is known to have raced several times in Germany without success, but details of his later career are sketchy.
 He is reported to have been beaten "very easy" by a mare called My Lady in a race in Brunswick.

 Stud career

 Following his retirement, Phosphorus stood as a stallion in Germany.
 He appears to have made no impact at stud.

 Pedigree

+Phosphorus is inbred 4S x 3D to the stallion Buzzard, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Phosphorus is inbred 4S x 3D to the mare Alexander mare, meaning that she appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.